pmw1014/violin/README.md

 #### max(int)

-Rule with parameter.
-Checks if the value is less or equals than parameter.
+Checks if the value is less than or equal to the given parameter.

 #### min(int)

-Rule with parameter.
-Checks if the value is greater or equals than parameter.
+Checks if the value is greater than or equal to the given parameter.

 #### required